exbotanical/vivisector/README.md

  - [Documentation](#docs)

 ## <a name="intro"></a> Introduction
-*Vivisector.js* is a light-weight Nodejs library that exposes custom event-driven datatypes. *Vivisector's* *Observable* types broadcast unique events correlated to specific types of mutations and accessors.
+*Vivisector.js* is a light-weight JavaScript library that exposes custom event-driven datatypes. *Vivisector's* *Observable* types broadcast unique events correlated to specific types of mutations and accessors.
 As such, one can bind methods to variables and render them event-bound.

 *Vivisector* is flexible, compact, and straightforward; it affords you fine-grained control by allowing you to decide when and what happens when a variable changes.